hashicorp/terraform-enterprise-helm/README.md

 ## helm upgrade

-This command upgrades a release to a new version of a chart.

-The upgrade arguments must be a release and chart or update SHA's in the helm values.
-The chart argument can be either: a chart reference('charts/terraform-enterprise'), a path to a chart directory, a packaged chart, or a fully qualified URL.
-For chart references, the latest version will be specified unless the '--version' flag is set.
+The upgrade arguments must be a release and chart or update SHAs in the helm values.
+The chart argument can be either: a chart reference(`charts/terraform-enterprise`), a path to a chart directory, a packaged chart, or a fully qualified URL.
+For chart references, the latest version will be specified unless the `--version` flag is set.

 This is a generic command to upgrade a release:

     helm upgrade [RELEASE] [CHART] [flags]

-If you want to correctly wait until the pods become ready, you can use a --wait flag
+If you want to wait until the pods become ready, you can use a `--wait` flag

     helm upgrade <release-name> hashicrop/terraform-enterprise \
      --version <target-helm-chart-version> \